Can I Ship A Car That Is Financed? What To Know & Not To Do

 Regardless of whether you pay a company to ship your car or if you plan to drive it back yourself, you will still incur significant expenses.
 Before sending your leased car anywhere else, make sure you’re prepared for the necessary expenditures to move it from point A to point B.

-Shipping A Leased Car Overseas
+Shipping a Leased Car Overseas

 Shipping a leased car overseas is much more complicated than doing it within the US.
 And in a vast majority of instances, lenders will not allow their lessees to take the leased vehicle abroad.
 Remember, when you’re leasing a car, you’re virtually just renting it—the car is not yours.